cyrusimap/cyrus-imapd/docsrc/imap/concepts/deployment/databases.rst

 This embedded SQLite database is per-user and primarily maintains a mapping from DAV resource names (URLs) to the corresponding Cyrus mailboxes and IMAP message UIDs.
-The database is designed to have one table per resource type (iCalendar, vCard, etc) with each table containing metadata specific to that resource type.
+The database is designed to have one table per resource type (iCalendar, vCard, Sieve, etc) with each table containing metadata specific to that resource type.

 CalDAV